Epilepsy – Diagnosis, Symptoms, and Treatment

 - Certain medications can lower seizure threshold

-These factors lead to spontaneous firing and activity of neurons located in the cerebral cortex.
+These factors increase the number of signals produced by the neurons located in the cerebral cortex.
+If this exceeds a certain threshold it can lead to uncontrolled and continuous firing which triggers a seizure.
 This may occur on one side of the brain or both sides of the brain simultaneously.
 Seizure starting on one side of the brain and remaining there is called partial seizure.
-Seizures starting in both hemispheres at onset are called generalized seizures.
+Seizures starting in both sides of the brain are called generalized seizures.
 Seizures accompanied by preserved consciousness are called simple, whereas those associated with loss of consciousness are called complex.
-Those that start in both hemispheres at onset tend to be associated with loss of consciousness (generalized complex seizure) – this is a grand mal or tonic-clonic type seizure.
+Those that start in both hemispheres at onset tend to be associated with loss of consciousness (generalized complex seizure) – these are usually the most obvious seizures, the tonic-clonic seizures.

 The terminology of seizure disorder continues to evolve and recently new changes were implemented; however, neurologists and neuroscientists still frequently use traditional terminology in practice.